velis74/django-project-base/docs/user-profile.md

    the database table name (`class Meta: db_table = 'module_model'`).
 5. If you decided not to rename everything back to original names, you will need to replace all the references throughout your code.
 If you're not into `DRY <https://en.wikipedia.org/wiki/Don%27t_repeat_yourself>`_, you might consider renaming as a less painful option.
-Having tests wiull help A LOT here.
+Having tests will help A LOT here.

 You will now end up with a new model that replaces your old one.
 Of course, the entire procedure is only worth it if you have code from project base you like and would like to take advantage of.
 Code such as user merging, maintenance,